cielziyun/CODEWORDs/SKO/WEEK 9/readme.md

 <img width="700" alt="Screen Shot 2020-10-12 at 9 55 28 AM" src="https://user-images.githubusercontent.com/68975607/95698449-8e6a4180-0c74-11eb-86df-4904b5cc1286.png">

 ## REFLECTION
-This is a struggling week for me.
-I felt very tired looking for the exact functions that I need for my projects.
-At the start, I wanted to use different functions (to apply various effects) for different sections of my texts, and then combine them together using the function of "transition".
-When I found out there is nothing similar with "transition" in processing, I realised that it may not be possible to combine multiple sketches into one sketch.
-Then, I decided to focus on the texts, and try to create a variation from them.
-When I found "array of objects", I wanted to develop and replace the shape function that was used in the codes with my texts.
-However, I failed as well.
-So at last, I decided to overlay functions together in one sketch and make the result more visual impactful while focusing on texts.
+I tried to combine multiple sketches, and wanted to use different effects for each sketch.
+I didn't figure it out. so, I decided to focus on the texts, and try to create a variation from them.